Skip navigation

 What happens during a nonstress test?

-The test may be done in your provider's office or in a special prenatal area of a hospital.
+The test may be done in your provider's office or a hospital's prenatal area.
 It generally includes the following steps:

 • You will lie on a reclining chair or exam table.

-• A health care provider will spread a special gel on the skin over your abdomen.
+• Your provider will spread a special gel on the skin over your abdomen (belly).

 • Your provider will attach two belt-like devices around your abdomen.
 One will measure your baby's heartbeat.
 The other will record your contractions.